-In [40], we conducted an extensive evaluation of ICEMAN through emulation with CORE/EMANE [7] to understand the performance characteristics of different policies.
+We conducted an extensive evaluation of ICEMAN through CORE/EMANE [3] emulation to understand the performance characteristics of different policies.
 We modeled a tactical network consisting of 30 nodes (3 squads of 10) with different classes of situational awareness traffic.
 We found that different dissemination, transport and caching policies have significantly different performance characteristics (in terms of total data objects delivered and delay).
 A combination of content-based policies was necessary to achieve the best performance (e.g., epidemic broadcast for node descriptions and interest driven routing and network coding for large data objects and high channel contention).
-Combinations of hard- and soft-constraint utility-based caching policies that intelligently rank data according to network context achieved higher performance than only using hard-constraint policies such as time-based purging and order-based replacement.
-Battery life-time results on Nexus S phones demonstrated the feasibility of ICEMAN on current hardware, where CPU intensive policies such as network coding achieved higher performance than alternative policies.
+Combinations of hardand soft-constraint utility-based caching policies that intelligently rank data according to network context achieved higher performance than only using hard-constraint policies such as time-based purging and order-based replacement.
+Battery lifetime results on Nexus S phones demonstrated the feasibility of ICEMAN on current hardware, where CPU intensive policies such as network coding achieved higher performance than alternative policies.
 Similarly, security performance tests demonstrate that policy caching can achieve significant performance improvements, making efficient attribute-based encryption feasible on mobile devices.
-A detailed description of SRI's evaluation framework and further performance studies can be found in [25].